What is orienteering?

 Full instructions will be given at the event, but listed below are a few basics:

 Major calamities very rarely happen at orienteering events.
-A short, advisory Safety Notice will be attached toeach map.
+A short, advisory safety notice will be printed out at each event, with safety bearings.
 Please take a few moments to read it.

 Sit tight if you get completely lost